 - Monocrystalline vs. polycrystalline vs amorphous technology

-Solar panels work by converting sunlight to electricity.
-The more sunlight in the sky, the more power you will be able to collect with solar panels.
 Once you have installed a solar panel, weather is going to be the biggest concern (and major headache) when it comes to collecting power.

 Angle of solar panels

 This is important when placing the panels and critical when planning the roof layout of the van.
-If you have a roof rack, chimney or storage box covering your panels you are significantly reducing your energy.
+If you have a roof rack, chimney or storage box covering your panels you are likely significantly reducing your energy.

 Monocrystalline vs. Polycrystalline vs Amorphous solar panels